-Transition songs are activities that can be used to help your students move from one activity into the next while keeping them engaged in the group.
+Transition songs are songs that can be used to help your students move from one activity into the next.

 We’re Cleaning Up

 This simple song will make clean up time a breeze!
-Your students will immediately recognize this song when you play or sing it in the classroom, and they will understand that it is time to put their resources away and move on to something new!
+Your students will immediately recognize this song when you play the recording or sing it in the classroom.
+It’s that auditory cue that says it’s time to put our things away and move on to something new!

 Let’s Make a Circle

 Let’s Make a Circle is a great song for transitioning to circle time.
 Clapping along to the song while singing gives them that added layer of engagement.
 Before you know it, everyone is at circle time and ready to begin!